WE NEED CLIMATE LEADERSHIP NOW

 For this to happen, corporate climate leaders must step into the arena of public discussion and political debate, and – together with like-minded allies – clearly and confidently make the case for policy ambition.

 Make your voice heard by advocating for science-based and system-wide climate policies and calling out policies that run contrary to scientific consensus on climate.

 Map links to trade associations, determine the degree to which their positions on climate change align with holding temperature rises to 1.5°C, and take action if they are misaligned.

-To build trust and demonstrate progress to key stakeholders, companies need to clearly and consistently report and disclose climate-related information.
+This means clearly and consistently reporting and disclosing climate-related information.
 This process can help uncover risks and opportunities, to better inform strategy and drive further progress.